MortezaSalimiMoghaddam/MortezaSalimiMoghaddam/README.md

 - 👋 Hi, I’m @MortezaSalimiMoghaddam
 - 👀 I’m interested in algorithmic thinking
-- 🌱 I’m currently learning front-end coding
+- 🌱 I’m currently learning back-end coding
-- 💞️ I’m looking to collaborate on front-end projects in general
+- 💞️ I’m looking to collaborate on back-end projects in general
 - 📫 How to reach me : try not to :)

 <!---